fastwow/threadsign/docs/SystemDesign.md

 - Email: Resend

 ### High-Level Flow
-1. Reddit ingestion job generates/fetches new posts (runs every 5 minutes)
+1. Reddit ingestion job generates new posts (runs every 5 minutes, generates at least 5 posts per run)
-2. Raw posts are stored for traceability
+2. Raw posts are stored as signal data only (no scoring or evaluation)
 3. LLM processes posts and generates ideas (runs every 12 minutes)
+4. Ideas are scored on 4 criteria (0-100 each), final score is average
-4. Ideas are stored and surfaced via feed (only ideas with score ≥ 60)
+5. Ideas are stored and surfaced via feed (only ideas with average score ≥ 60)
+6. All posts are marked as processed regardless of score (prevents blocking)
-5. Email digests are generated for subscribers
+7. Email digests are sent to subscribers (runs every 20 minutes) with new ideas matching their topics

 All ingestion, LLM processing, and email sending run server-side using Supabase service role keys.